redruin1/factorio-draftsman/docs/source/handbook/groups.rst

 ----------------------

 I wanted a compact signal storage medium for a revision of my combinator computer.
-I had 2 primary restrictions:
+I had 3 primary restrictions:

     1. I wanted the output signals from the ROM to be true 32-bit numbers.
     2. I wanted to be able to query from 2 places in the ROM simultaneously.
     3. I wanted the data storage to be as spatially compact as possible.

 The most compact way to store data in constant combinators to fill every slot with a different signal type and a signal filter apparatus to only pass through the signal or signals that you want.

-[img]

 The trouble with this is that if you want the filtering process to be fast, the most reliable and simple way to achieve this is to reserve a bit in the number to act as a filter flag, and only output the signals that have that bit set:

 .. code-block:: text